TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

 When rendering the Markdown content, each heading will be automatically assigned a unique id, obtained by converting the heading text to a slug through processes like whitespace replacement and special character stripping.

-We can manually specify an id as well as CSS classes using a `{#id-placeholder .class-placeholder}` suffix on the heading line.
+We can manually specify an id as well as CSS classes using a `{#id-placeholder .class-placeholder}` suffix in the heading line.

 #### Anchor link